Definition of Straight Line Depreciation Method

 - The profit or loss on the sale of assets can be easily determined.

-- The easiest way of calculation of depreciation.
+- The easiest way of calculating depreciation.

 Disadvantages